-The following Information is made available to pupils helplines, posters, NSPCC ChildLine.
+The following Information is made available to pupils to support them should they need access to independent guidance and advice e.g. helplines, posters, NSPCC ChildLine)

-School's arrangements for consulting with and listening to pupils are Worry Box, school ambassadors, growing up in North Yorkshire Survey.
+The school's has additional arrangements for consulting with and listening to pupils including Listening/Worry Box, peer support schemes, growing up in North Yorkshire Survey.

-We make pupils aware of these arrangements by sharing in collective worship and in class lessons.
+We make pupils aware of these arrangements by sharing in collective worship.